XavierAfonso/StudyCards/README.md

-#StudyCards
+# StudyCards

-Studycards is a java application to learn with the flashcard system.
+Studycards is a Java application to learn with the flashcard system.

 You can download the application [here](./studycards.jar)